AfterglowWeb/WordPress-JS-Internationalization-2025/README.md

 wp i18n --help
 ```

+### You have completed the CLI part.
+Now you need to load the resulting files into your theme or plugin.
 ### 8. Load translations in your theme or your plugin

 For a theme, use the following PHP function to load the translations: